shaheeralirahoo/Setup_Nodejs_ec2_ubuntu_server/README.md

 ## Final Message
 Once the script completes, your EC2 instance is set up with Git, Node.js, PM2, Nginx, and Certbot.
+Additionally, if opted, your S3 bucket is configured for public read access with an IAM user for management. there  is  setup node  js shell file  for  setting  up  server  you  can  use that  when  creating server  or jOnce the script completes, your EC2 instance is set up with Git, Node.js, PM2, Nginx, and Certbot.
 Additionally, if opted, your S3 bucket is configured for public read access with an IAM user for management.

+You can use the provided Node.js setup shell script to automate this entire process when setting up your server.
+Simply upload the script to your instance and execute it for a streamlined installation experience.